Khaqan Haider Ghazi

 Khaqan Haider Ghazi (Urdu: خاقان حیدر غازی) (born December 28, 1965) is a Punjabi poet and working in FM95 Pakistan, Punjab Rung program Nena De Akhay Lagay.

 Background

-Mr. Khaqan Haider Ghazi, Deputy Director Admin of Punjab Institute Of Language Art & Culture.
-Holds a master's degree in Arabic and Urdu Literature and is also a graduate of Law.
-Mr. Khaqan Haider Ghazi is a literary figure and has written books on poetry, mainly in Punjabi Language.
+Khaqan Haider Ghazi, Deputy Director Admin of Punjab Institute Of Language Art & Culture, holds a master's degree in Arabic and Urdu Literature and is also a law graduate.
+Ghazi has published his poetry, mainly in Punjabi.
 He has also written script of various dramas and Punjabi songs.
-Mr. Khaqan has been associated with FM 103 & FM 95 Punjab Rung and hosting an on-air program "Naina De Aakhay Lage".
+Ghazi has been associated with FM 103 & FM 95 Punjab Rung and hosting an on-air program "Naina De Aakhay Lage".

 Now Khaqan is working as Editor "Trinjan", a Punjabi magazine published by PILAC, Lahore.
 Khaqan wrote one Punjabi movie "Basnati", also wrote lyrics of many Urdu & Punjabi songs.
 Also wrote and directed a Punjabi Mystic Poetic & Musical Stage play "Kahy Shah Hussain".